Budapest derby: History and rival culture

-Ferencváros and Újpest Rivalry
+Ferencváros and Újpest rivalry

 The rivalry between Ferencvárosi TC and Újpest FC is considered one of the most important fixtures in the Hungarian League.
 No matter what the position of the club is in the championship the stadium is packed.
 The rivalry started in the 1930s when Újpest won their first Hungarian League title.
+By this time, Ferencváros had 11 championships, and were the second biggest team in the country, behind MTK.
+The district of Újpest became part of Budapest only in the 1950s.
+Therefore, the rivalry is based on a city-rural contrast.
+The supporters of Ferencváros were Germans in Hungary and city-dwellers, while the supporters of Újpest were Hungarians, Germans, and Jews in Hungary.
 Since then the two clubs have been competing head to head; however, in the 2000s both clubs were close to bankruptcy which seriously affected their performance in the Hungarian League.
 Both clubs named their stadium after their iconic figures (Flórián Albert and Ferenc Szusza).